 - Wipe samples will be collected in accordance with the standard wipe test method as described in 40 CFR 761.123.
 At each sample location, a 2-inch square gauze pad, saturated with hexane, will be wiped across a 100 square centimeter template area.
 Due to the narrow width of some of the surfaces, wipe samples will be collected using a modified sampling procedure to ensure a 100 square centimeter area is sampled.
-The wipe will be folded and grasped using forceps and wiped across the surface, refolded, and wiped again in the opposite direction; - All samples will be transported to the laboratory under standard Chain of Custody procedures, extracted using USEPA Method 3540C (Soxhlet extraction), and analyzed for PCBs using USEPA Method 8082; - In addition to the primary samples indicated above, duplicate samples and field equipment blanks will be collected at a frequency of one per 20 primary samples and submitted to the laboratory as part of the QA/QC procedures associated with the sample collection procedures; - Upon receipt of the analytical results and data validation, the verification sample data of the window ledges will be compared to the clean-up levels: - o If \leq 10 μg/100 cm2 the clean-up will be considered complete; and - If > 10 μg/100 cm2, additional cleaning of surfaces represented by the verification sample will be conducted as described above and verification samples collected at the frequency indicated above using offset sampling locations. - The results of this initial wipe sampling of the newly applied caulking will be used to support the long term monitoring and maintenance program (refer to the next section).
+The wipe will be folded and grasped using forceps and wiped across the surface, refolded, and wiped again in the opposite direction; - All samples will be transported to the laboratory under standard Chain of Custody procedures, extracted using USEPA Method 3540C (Soxhlet extraction), and analyzed for PCBs using USEPA Method 8082; - In addition to the primary samples indicated above, duplicate samples and field equipment blanks will be collected at a frequency of one per 20 primary samples and submitted to the laboratory as part of the QA/QC procedures associated with the sample collection procedures; - Upon receipt of the analytical results and data validation, the verification sample data of the window ledges will be compared to the clean-up levels: - o If < 10 μ g/100 cm2 the clean-up will be considered complete; - If > 10 μg/100 cm2, additional cleaning of surfaces represented by the verification sample will be conducted as described above and verification samples collected at the frequency indicated above using offset sampling locations; and - O Given the use of the building for classroom, library, laboratory space, and office uses, a high occupancy use cleanup level, as indicated above, will be applied for the window frame and adjacent surfaces (non-porous surfaces).
+However, it is noted that the windows frames and ledges would not routinely be contacted on a frequent basis given their location and accessibility (especially in the Tower A laboratories where laboratory benches are frequently installed in front of the windows).
+It is noted that all post-cleaning wipe samples from the window ledges to date have been either non-detect (with reporting limits < 1 ug/100cm2) or detected at concentrations ≤ 1 ug/100cm2. - The results of this initial wipe sampling of the newly applied sealant will be used to support the long term monitoring and maintenance program (refer to the next section).